Opening external tools from VivoQuant via VivoScript

 On your Mac open the Terminal application and copy and paste this to the command line:

-1defaults write com.inviCRO.VivoQuant 'Tools.ImageJ' '/Applications/ImageJ/ImageJ64.app/Contents/MacOS/JavaApplicationStub' -
+defaults write com.inviCRO.VivoQuant 'Tools.ImageJ' '/Applications/ImageJ/ImageJ64.app/Contents/MacOS/JavaApplicationStub'

 Should you be using Linux, please open ‘~/.config/inviCRO/VivoQuant.conf’ and add a [Tools] section: